Gavin1937/calc_byte_dist/README.md

-# Calculate byte distribution of input folder
+# Calculate byte distribution of an input folder

 loop through all files under input foler recursively and then count how many times each bytes (0x00 ~ 0xff) appears